calyx-servicios/custom-talleres/stock_picking_custom_report/README.rst

 Install
 =======

-You have to install some dependeces:
- * pdf2image.
- * poppler-utils.

- 1.- sudo apt-get update -y
- 2.- sudo apt-get install -y poppler-utils
- 3.- pip install pdf2image

-After install the dependeces:
 Go to app menu and install.
- 1.- [sale_order_custom_report] by Calyx.
+ 1.- [stock_picking_custom_report] by Calyx.

 Usage
 =====

-1. Go to mrp, print the report.
+1. Go to Inventory
+2. Delivery orders
+3. Print the report

 Known issues / Roadmap
 ======================